Jac-Zac/paleofetch-mac-prettier/README.md

 A rewrite of [neofetch](https://github.com/dylanaraps/neofetch) in C started by [ss7m for linux](https://github.com/ss7m/paleofetch).

-Not much code was left, but name is beautiful.
+Not much code was left, but name is beautiful and similar logic.

 ## IMPORTANT